past5/past5.github.io/_posts/2014-12-29-time-to-upgrade.md

 <img class="float-left" width="480pt" src="/assets/post_images/upgrade1.jpg" alt="Time to Upgrade" />

 #### Why change what works
-You upgraded the client's database to a shiny new SQL server and gave them a superior software product with a sleek modern UI.
+You upgraded a client's database to a shiny new SQL server and gave them a superior software product with a sleek modern UI.
 And yet, you get a call next morning with the client yelling at you to revert back to their old DB3 with DOS-based interface threatening to leave you for your competitor.
 You reluctantly give in and put them back on the old product.
 The upgrade is a disaster.

 A major software upgrade across the client base is something that most companies eventually have to deal with sooner or later.
 Handled correctly, new versions of software generally result in streamlined